nicsure/TD-H3-Engineering/README.md

 # TID Station
 # NOTE: TID Station has been withdrawn due to the stupid, inept and garbage malware detection of Windows.
-I'm sick to death of it, Microsoft need to fix their sh*t.
-All the f**(ing software does is access a serial port, what the HELL is there to detect?
+I'm sick to death of it, Microsoft need to fix their stuff.

 An application designed to replace the three apps supplied by TIDRADIO into a single app.
 It also allows configuration changes to be made in real time (Live Mode) which gives some remote functionality.